PointMaster-POS/web-management/README.md

 ## Usage

-Once the application is running, you can log in using your admin credentials.
+Once the application runs, you can log in using admin  or branch manager credentials as follows.

+Owner:
+* Email: sankalpana00@gmail.com
+* Password: himindu123

+Branch Manager:
+* Email: himindu.21@cse.mrt.ac.lk
+* Password: vy6uMibENt

 Here’s a quick overview of the main sections:

 1. **Dashboard:** View overall business performance across all branches using key business metrics.
 2. **Category:** Allow access to create, update, and delete categories.
 View category details.
 3. **Products:** Allow access to create, update, and delete categories for selected categories.
 View product details.